 We had a math exam not long after that.
 The evening before the test while studying, I discovered that there were still a lot of concepts I didn’t understand.
 Considering there was a test the next day, I became really anxious.
 That term’s grades were the most important for getting into university; they would look at my grades from that year, and if I failed math, all of my past hard work would have been in vain.
 The more I thought about it, the more stressed I felt.
 The next day in the few minutes before the test, I suddenly realized that I had forgotten to bring the notebook I had written all the formulas in.
 I was thrown into total confusion.
 I had secretly written down lots of example problems in that notebook, but now that it was lost, that exam was certainly a wash-out.
 Holding on to a shred of hope, I looked everywhere, hoping that I had accidentally dropped it on the floor somewhere.
 Just as I was looking high and low, I spied the answers on the exam paper of the student sitting next to me.
 I rejoiced at this stroke of luck, feeling that I had suddenly seen a ray of hope.
 I then stole a furtive glance at the teacher—he was engrossed in work in front of the computer.
 So, I quickly made a pass through all of the math problems and then I tapped the student next to me, motioning to him to compare our answers.
 Though I said I wanted to compare answers, in fact, I wanted to write his answers on my exam.
 I surreptitiously got through the entire math exam like that, on tenterhooks.
 I thought I had finally taken care of the subject I least excel at and was planning to go have a great time once vacation started!

 Much to my surprise, a few days later the school held a meeting for parents and guardians, and my landlord auntie went in my stead to pick up my report card.
 She said I got good grades in everything, except my math grade hadn’t been entered in with the rest because the school suspected that there could be an issue of academic integrity.
 Hearing this, I felt like I came crashing down from the sky to the earth in an instant—I was worried and afraid, and didn’t know what to do.
 I thought to myself over and over: “Issue with academic integrity?
 Could it be that they found out I copied my classmate’s answers?
 If that’s the case, what should I do?
 Plagiarism is a really serious problem and it could even impact my chances of getting into university.
 But right now the school just suspects it, so I still have hope.
 It’ll be fine as long as I can give a clear explanation, but how could I explain it?
 I really did plagiarize.
 Maybe I should just go admit it?”
 I turned this over and over in my mind.
 At that time, a classmate suggested that I never admit it under any circumstances whatsoever, that I should just come up with any excuse and bluff my way through it.
 But then I thought: “That’s not something a believer in God should do.
 What am I going to do, really?”
 It just so happened that there was a gathering that evening, so I opened up to my sisters in fellowship about the situation I was in.
 One of my sisters had me read a passage of God’s words: “Up until now, people have listened to a lot of sermons on the truth, and have experienced a lot of God’s work.
 Yet under the interferences and obstructions of many different factors and circumstances, most people can’t attain putting truth into practice, and can’t attain satisfying God.
 People are increasingly slack, increasingly lacking in confidence….
 God’s only desire is to give these truths to man, and imbue His way unto man, and then arrange various circumstances in order to test man in different ways.
 His goal is to take these words, these truths, and His work, and bring about an outcome where man can fear God and shun evil.
 Most people I’ve seen just take God’s word and regard it as doctrines, regard it as letters, regard it as regulations to be observed.
 When they go about things and speak, or face trials, they don’t regard God’s way as the way that they should observe.
-This is especially true when people are faced with major trials; I have not seen anyone who was practicing in the direction of fearing God and shunning evil” (“How to Know God’s Disposition and the Result of His Work” in The Word Appears in the Flesh).
+This is especially true when people are faced with major trials; I have not seen anyone who was practicing in the direction of fearing God and shunning evil” (“How to Know God’s Disposition and the Result of His Work” in).
 I felt reproach in my heart after reading these words.
-Even though I understand a little bit of the aspect of the truth regarding being an honest person and not long before I had undergoneand chastisement in that aspect, as soon as I faced another trial I was still unable to put the truth into practice.
+Even though I understand a little bit of the aspect of the truth regarding being an honest person and not long before I had undergone judgment and chastisement in that aspect, as soon as I faced another trial I was still unable to put the truth into practice.
 I very clearly knew that plagiarism was wrong, but for the sake of my own grades, I clean forgot about the truth of God requiring that we be honest people.
 Not only did I not bear witness, but I had shamed God.
 I couldn’t sleep that night, turning it over and over in my mind.
 I finally set my resolve to be an honest person and to no longer shame God’s name to uphold my own personal interests.
 Once I came to that decision I rushed to get out of bed, turn on the computer, and write a self-criticism, confessing my wrongdoing.
 The next morning I got to school very early and handed my self-criticism over to my teacher, apologized to him for my behavior, and guaranteed that in the future I would never again engage in any cheating.
 While doing that I steeled myself for getting zero points, and was willing to accept any punishment the school gave me.
 But I never could have imagined that the teacher actually decided to let me take the exam again.
 In that moment, I couldn’t hold back my thanks and praise for God from my heart: Thanks be to God for His mercy on me!
 This showed me that God knows human hearts and minds, and when I set aside my own personal benefit and practiced the truth of being an honest person, God did not look at my transgressions, but opened up a new path for me and had the teacher allow me to retake the exam.
 I genuinely felt that God is by my side, observing my every little move, and He is setting up all the people, events, things and environments around me so that I may personally experience His true existence.
 God’s love for me is so genuine!